-RELATIONSHIP WITH THE ENERGY AUTHORITY
+RELATIONSHIP WITH THE ENERGY AUTHORITY AND HOMETOWN CONNECTIONS, INC.

 AMP is a member of The Energy Authority ("TEA"), a nonprofit power marketing corporation that is owned by AMP and other public power entities.
 TEA assists in wholesale marketing and related responsibilities of its members.
-TEA's mission is to maximize the value of its members and other public power partners' assets in the wholesale energy markets.
+TEA's mission is to maximize the value of its members' and other public power partners' assets in the wholesale energy markets.
 TEA also provides its members with natural gas procurement and management services for supplying physical natural gas used in the generation of electricity, services which AMP utilizes in connection with the Fremont Energy Center.
 See "-Other Projects - AMP Fremont Energy Center" below.
+TEA recently expanded its transmission planning and modeling services offered to its members and other public power partners.

 AMP is also a member of TEA Solutions, a sister company of TEA ("TEA Solutions").
-As with TEA, TEA Solutions is owned by AMP and other public power utilities.
+As with TEA, TEA Solutions is owned by AMP and other public power entities.
 TEA Solutions was created to bring further economies of scale and market experience to TEA's members by providing portfolio management, RTO trading, bilateral power trading, power supply management, natural gas trading services and risk management services.